 - 14: Front drive wheels (light gray) are fixed (do not steer).
 The rear wheels (15) swivel for steering the combine.

-The most recent update on Market of Combine Harvesters (2020)
+The Most Recent Updates On Market of Combine Harvesters

 When I did research about the combine harvester, I found that information about the machine’s market is VERY scarce.